The Beagle Brigade

 Pupperoni

-For those seeking to assist the beagles longer-term, possible foster families can apply on winonahumane.org/fostering.
-Please note that ideal foster matches must possess patience, understanding, gentle guidance, and lots of TLC.
+Possible foster families can apply on winonahumane.org/fostering or winonahumane.org/dogapplication for those interested in adoption.
+Please note that ideal matches must possess patience, understanding, gentle guidance, and lots of TLC.
 This will be the beagles’ first home experience and months may pass before they feel fully at ease.
 Detailed fostering information is included in the tab below.

 Finally, there’s something within everyone’s power to help dogs like them: advocate for cruelty-free products and an end to animal testing now.
 Educate yourself from reputable sources, contact representatives, and choose your products wisely.